 British Airways Lounges

-For me, a major reason to fly Club Europe is to get access to the British Airways airport lounges which are very good when flying out of London Heathrow and London Gatwick.
+For me, a major reason to fly Club Europe is to get access to the British Airways airport lounges, which are very good when flying out of London Heathrow and London Gatwick.
 These are the same lounges that you get access to if you are flying in Club World (flying Premium Economy does not give you club lounge access).

 Out of Heathrow you get access to the Heathrow Galleries Club South Lounge or the Galleries Club North.
 Out of Gatwick you get access to the British Airways Business Lounge.
-All three lounges are excellent and are used by travellers flying Club Europe and Club World.
+All three lounges are excellent and are used by travelers flying Club Europe and Club World.
 For me, the use of these lounges makes it worth flying Club Europe on outbound flights from London.

 There is something very disorientating about flying late at night in the dark.
-You look out of the window and into blackness, with no idea where you are, particularly if you are on a British Airways flight without drop-down screens… Read More.
+You look out of the window and into blackness with no idea where you are, particularly if you are on a British Airways flight without drop-down screens… Read More.

 I regularly fly on British Airways out of London Heathrow to Nice, just have a read of my European British Airways Flight Reviews to find out what the Heathrow route is like, but today I flew from Gatwick.
 Read More.

-Yesterday, I flew from London to Geneva on a short haul British Airways Airbus A319 in Business Class or Club Europe.
+Yesterday, I flew from London to Geneva on a short-haul British Airways Airbus A319 in Business Class or Club Europe.
 I promised to review and feedback from my latest Club Europe flight regarding the afternoon tea scones situation.
 Read More.

 In this trip report, I review British Airways B767 in Business Class, Nice to London Heathrow.
 Usually, when we fly between Nice and London, be it on the Gatwick or the Heathrow route, we fly in British Airways Business Class… Read More.